crunnna/blocketing-mod/README.md

 - **Command Execution**: Execute Minecraft commands from Discord with proper permissions. 🛠️
 - **HTTP Server**: Receive messages and commands from Discord via HTTP requests. 🌐

+## 🔨 Before using this mod
+### 🤖 Discord Bot:
+- Before using this mod, you need to create a Discord bot.
+You can follow a YouTube video for guidance on how to create a Discord bot.

+### 🔧Open a Port:
+- To open a port on your Minecraft server, you can watch a YouTube video that explains the process depending on whether you are hosting locally or with a provider.

 ## ⚡ Getting Started
 > [!IMPORTANT]
 > To set up your Blocketing Mod, begin by cloning the repository and building the project.
 Once built, create a `config.properties` file in the `src/main/resources` directory and add your configuration.